Small girl raises big funds for storm victims

 Fox is a storm spotter for the National Weather Service, and weather talk is common in her household.
 The family lives in Tampa, a city that did not face the hurricane's full force.
 But the storm made an impact on Madeline.

-At dinner last Friday, her mother explained Matthew's devastating effects in counties like Haiti and Cuba, and even in the United States.
+At dinner last Friday, her mother explained Matthew's devastating effects in countries like Haiti and Cuba, and even in the United States.

 Madeline left the table to finish her homework.
 She came down later with a hand-made flyer for a fundraiser she wanted to start.